Wolf14/Wolf14/README.md

 ### Hi there 👋
 >I'm Cecil, currently a sophomore at Indian Institute of Technology, Madras

 >I try to automate stuff, I dont like to do

->I play the piano when I feel bored
+>When I feel very bored, I play the piano

 <!--
 **Wolf14/Wolf14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.